-- 18.11.1 Investments in emerging markets may be more volatile than investments in more developed markets.
+- 20.11.1 Investments in emerging markets may be more volatile than investments in more developed markets.
 Some of these markets may have relatively unstable governments, economies based on only a few industries and securities markets that trade only a limited number of securities.
-Many emerging markets do not have well developed regulatory systems and disclosure standards may be less stringent than those of developed markets. - 18.11.2 The risks of expropriation, nationalisation and social, political and economic instability are greater in emerging markets than in more developed markets. - 18.11.3 The following is a brief summary of some of the more common risks associated with emerging markets investment: - (a) Fraudulent Securities Given the lack of a regulatory structure it is possible that securities in which investments are made may be found to be fraudulent.
-As a result, it is possible that loss may be suffered. - (b) Currency Fluctuations Significant changes in the currencies of the countries in which investments are made in respect of the currency of denomination of the Company may occur following the investment of the Company in these currencies.
-These changes may impact the total return of the Company to a significant degree.
-In respect of currencies of certain emerging countries, it is not possible to undertake currency hedging techniques.
+Many emerging markets do not have well developed regulatory systems and disclosure standards may be less stringent than those of developed markets. - 20.11.2 The risks of expropriation, nationalisation and social, political and economic instability are greater in emerging markets than in more developed markets. - 20.11.3 The following is a brief summary of some of the more common risks associated with emerging markets investment: - (a) Fraudulent Securities Given the lack of a regulatory structure it is possible that securities in which investments are made may be found to be fraudulent.
+As a result, it is possible that loss may be suffered.

-- (c) Settlement and Custody Risks Settlement and custody systems in emerging markets are not as well developed as those in developed markets.
+- (b) Currency Fluctuations Significant changes in the currencies of the countries in which investments are made in respect of the currency of denomination of a Fund may occur following the investment of the a Fund in these currencies.
+These changes may impact the total return of the a Fund to a significant degree.
+In respect of currencies of certain emerging countries, it is not possible to undertake currency hedging techniques. - (c) Settlement and Custody Risks Settlement and custody systems in emerging markets are not as well developed as those in developed markets.
 Standards may not be as high and supervisory and regulatory authorities not as sophisticated.
-As a result, there may be risks that settlement may be delayed and that cash or securities could be disadvantaged. - (d) Custody Risk The Depositary may delegate the function of safekeeping of Financial Instruments to the Custodian, who may in turn appoint a custody agent.
-The Depositary or Custodian may hold Financial Instruments in fungible accounts (meaning the assets are interchangeable) or omnibus accounts (resulting in accounts being combined).
-The use of omnibus accounts gives rise to a potential risk that there could be a shortfall in the Financial Instruments held in such an account should the total of the Financial Instruments be less than the aggregate entitlement of the Company.
-It is expected that such risks will be mitigated by the Custodian's trade matching and reconciliation processes, however in the event of an irreconcilable shortfall, the affected clients would bear the risk of any shortfall on a pro-rata basis and the Company may not recover all of its Financial Instruments. - (e) Investment and Remittance Restrictions In some cases, emerging markets may restrict the access of foreign investors to securities.
-As a result, certain equity securities may not always be available to the Company because the maximum permitted number of or investment by foreign unitholders has been reached.
+As a result, there may be risks that settlement may be delayed and that cash or securities could be disadvantaged. - Custody Risk The Depositary may delegate the function of safekeeping of Financial Instruments to the Custodian, who may in turn appoint a custody agent.
+The Depositary or Custodian may hold Financial Instruments in fungible accounts (meaning the assets are interchangeable) or omnibus accounts (resulting in accounts combined).
+The use of omnibus accounts gives rise to a potential risk that there could be a shortfall in the Financial Instruments held in such an account should the total of the Financial Instruments be less than the entitlement of a Fund.
+It is expected that such risks will be mitigated by the Custodian's trade matching reconciliation processes, however in the event of an irreconcilable shortfall, the affected clients would bear the risk of any shortfall on a pro-rata basis and a Fund may not recover all of its Financial Instruments. - (e) Investment and Remittance Restrictions In some cases, emerging markets may restrict the access of foreign investors to securities.
+As a result, certain equity securities may not always be available because the maximum permitted number of or investment by foreign unitholders has been reached.
 In addition, the outward remittance by foreign investors of their share of net profits, capital and dividends may be restricted or require governmental approval.
-The Company will only invest in markets in which it believes these restrictions to be acceptable.
-However, there can be no guarantee that additional restrictions will not be imposed. - (f) Accounting Accounting, auditing and financial reporting standards, practices and disclosure requirements applicable to companies in emerging markets differ from those applicable in more developed markets in respect of the nature, quality and timeliness of the information disclosed to investors and, accordingly, investment possibilities may be difficult to properly assess. - 18.11.4 The Company may invest in such markets.
+The Funds will only invest in markets where these restrictions are deemed to be acceptable.
+However, there can be no guarantee that additional restrictions will not be imposed. - (f) Accounting Accounting, auditing and financial reporting standards, practices and disclosure requirements applicable to companies in emerging markets differ from those applicable in more developed markets in respect of the nature, quality and timeliness of the information disclosed to investors and, accordingly, investment possibilities may be difficult to properly assess.

+20.11.4 The Funds may invest in such markets.

-18.12 Credit and fixed interest securities
+20.12 Credit and fixed interest securities